Beijing Food and Restaurants

 Beijing Cuisine

-People also call Beijing Cuisine the Capital City cuisine.
+People also call Beijing Cuisine the Capital City cuisine, one of top Chinese cuisines.
 Beijing was the capital city for the Liao, Jin, Yuan, Ming, and Qing dynasties.
 Except for the Ming Dynasty, all the rulers of these dynasties were from northern nomadic tribes.
 For those 500- plus years, the dishes available from Beijing's catering trade were dominated by meat dishes, which corresponded to the eating habits of the ruling class.
 The Mongolian rulers of the Yuan Dynasty were especially fond of mutton, and 80% of the dishes in their palace were made of mutton.
 These meat dishes still are made today, like the most famous Dong Lai Shun Hot Pot Mutton, Kao Rou Ji Restaurant (barbecue).

 The Qing Dynasty rulers ate pork before moving to Beijing from Shenyang in northeastern China.
 Their cooking methods were stewing, roasting, and boiling.
 Pork and mutton have been equally represented in Beijing cuisine since the Qing Dynasty as a result of the dietetic influence of the Manchu.
 Roast and stewed pig, pork dishes, and pig's offal stewed in ceramic pots offered by the Shaguoju Restaurant (ceramic pots restaurant) were the first to be offered to suit the eating preferences of the Manchus.